-The BBC found that that tens of thousands of Brits, each year, use e-cigarettes as an aid to quit smoking.
-Currently there’s an estimated 2.9 million people in the UK currently use e-cigarettes and about 470,000 use the devices as an aid to quit smoking.
+The BBC found that tens of thousands of Brits, each year, use e-cigarettes as an aid to quit smoking.
+Currently, there are an estimated 2.9 million people in the UK currently use e-cigarettes and about 470,000 use the devices as an aid to quit smoking.

 Cancer Research UK found that e-cigarette users had 97% fewer cancer-causing chemicals than those who smoked traditional cigarettes.

 The Royal Society of Public Health deemed vape shops a healthy addition to the high-street.
 This follows research conducted by the body that found an estimated 22,000 people or more are using e-cigarettes to quit smoking.

 ASH, a leading body against smoking, conducted a survey in 2017 with results that showed 2.9 million people vape in the UK with 1.5 million of these being exclusive vapers.

 Along with the health benefits, e-cigarette users save on average around £4000 per year.
 Do note this figure is subjective to the amount a person vapes and the e-liquid consumed.

 As you can see there are many health and financial benefits that could mean e-cigarettes develop into a crucial tool for users to quit smoking.